TejaswineeL/gramine/Documentation/sgx-setup.rst

 ===========================

 .. note ::
-   Currently, Gramine has two backends: Linux (execution on the host Linux OS) and Linux-SGX (execution inside an SGX enclave).
-The Linux backend doesn't require any specific environment.
-Thus, this page describes how to set up the SGX environment on your platform.
+   Currently, Gramine executes on two environments:
+   Linux-direct (execution on the host Linux OS) and Linux-SGX (execution inside an SGX enclave).
+Linux-direct doesn't require any specific environment set up.
+This page guides to set up the SGX environment.

 Gramine with SGX support requires several features from your system: